 That same neutrality has allowed Muscadet, at its best, to be vivid expressions of otherwise subtle geological differences.
 The rich loam and clay topsoils of the region disguise their complex origins in the ancient Massif Armoricain, composed of both magmatic (granite, gabbro) and metamorphic (schist, gneiss, orthogneiss) rocks.
 Where the granite is quartz-rich, Muscadet is saline and crystalline; with more feldspar, it takes on density without losing verve.
 A similar distinction can be made between schist and mica-schist, the latter often producing more linear wines.
 On gneiss and orthogneiss, especially in warm vintages, Melon de Bourgogne harks back to its roots further east.
 And the dark gabbro outcrops around Clisson produce the most primeval wines of all, Ur-Muscadets which whisper of rocks and oceans across decades.

-We work with four of the most dedicated growers in Muscadet: the terroirist Guy Bossard, who pipes in Bach to soothe his wines; the intensely hard-working and gifted Marc Ollivier; Michel Brégeon, who “spits into (his) body”; and the Luneau-Papin dynasty, now into its eighth generation with Pierre-Marie.
+We work with some of the most dedicated growers in Muscadet: the intensely hard-working and gifted Marc Ollivier; Michel Brégeon, who “spits into (his) body”; and the Luneau-Papin dynasty, now into its eighth generation with Pierre-Marie.
 We are also delighted that this group is now joined by the pioneer cidriculteur, Eric Bordelet.

 Good Muscadet has all the attributes necessary to be a food-friendly, versatile wine: intrinsic balance even when young, a structure based on acid, subtlety of flavour, and saline minerality.
 Raw oysters are the obvious match because the progression of flavours is so similar to what one would get from Muscadet: salinity, umami and creaminess, finishing with minerality.
 This holds true for almost all shellfish, raw or cooked.
 The crispness of Muscadet also makes it an ideal match for a whole range of fried seafood: British-style fish and chips (but go easy on the vinegar), tempura, ikan bilis.